Five Emerging Careers in Healthcare Administration (2023)

 - Gather data to assess efficacy before and after a project

-The median salary for social and community service managers is $75,140 (BLS May 2020).
-Careers in this field are growing at a staggering 15 percent, which is much faster than the national average for all occupations (8 percent).
-The BLS estimates that 26,400 new social and community service manager positions will be created between 2020 and 2030 and shows that the typical entry-level education for these positions is a bachelor’s degree.
+The median salary for social and community service managers is $76,790 (BLS May 2021).
+Careers in this field are growing at a staggering 12 percent, which is much faster than the national average for all occupations (eight percent).
+The BLS estimates that 20,400 new social and community service manager positions will be created between 2021 and 2031 and shows that the typical entry-level education for these positions is a bachelor’s degree.

 To prepare wellness program managers to combine data-driven decision-making with a community’s needs at the forefront, Walden University offers a bachelor of science in healthcare administration as well as a master’s of healthcare administration.
 Another popular public health degree option is a master’s of public health (MPH).
 Earning these degrees helps wellness program administrators create effective healthcare changes in their communities.